Battle at Kruger

 7. It's diverse

 Whatever your preferences, there's something to suit your taste and pocket at Kruger National Park.
+From camping to luxury lodges.
 Sanparks (South African National Parks Board) itself operates 13 rest camps, four satellite camps, five bushveld camps, two bush lodges and two overnight hides.
 Then within private concession areas inside Kruger National Park, there are a further 17 luxury safari lodges, offering a choice of accommodation types and styles from simple chalets and cabins to opulent and exotic safari tents.
+What's the best option for you?
+We've outlined the 7 best ways to "do" Kruger in this popular blog post.

 8. It's got 9 different entrances